nyxx-discord/nyxx_docs/src/guides/migrationtoversion3.md

 #### Using nyxx in REST only mode

-  Its now possible to use nyxx in REST only mode using `INyxxRest` instance. nyxx won't connect to network and will be able to only send requests via REST.
+It's now possible to use nyxx in REST only mode using `INyxxRest` instance - nyxx won't connect to gateway and only REST API calls will be accessible.

 #### Other changes